towersvault/shinpokered/README.md

 - easyaspi314 for optimizations to the gamma shader and wavy-line animation bugfix
 - Dracrius' pocketrgb-en project for finding corrections to jp-build inaccuracies
 - devolov for the bag-sorting feature
+- powderpup for box covers using Sugimori cardass art

 The following folks for their great tutorials, glitch videos, and explanations across the internet
 - TheFakeMateo